UDC-GAC/MACVETH/README.md

 three fleurons, as the Three Witches in the very first Act of the tragedy (or is this too twisted?).

-## Main dependencies:
+## Environments tested:

-- Clang/LLVM >= 10.0.0
+- Clang/LLVM >= 11
-  - Maybe the latest version is not compatible the day after its release, due to obvious reasons.
 - CMake >= 3.12
 - GNU/GCC >= 8.3.0
 - Doxygen >= 1.8.13
+- lcov >= 1.14

+For Clang/LLVM sources are needed.
+If using Ubuntu/Debian, you can add them by just installing `*-dev` versions.

 ### How to build and install LLVM/Clang: